Bathroom Fitters in Dulwich (SE21, SE22)

 Frequently Asked Questions

-How much does a Dulwich bathroom renovation cost?
+- What does a Dulwich bathroom renovation involve?

-Almost always yes.
+- Almost always yes.
 Cast-iron soil stacks on pre-1960 properties typically have corroded joints by renovation time, and the section behind the bathroom is the most accessible and most likely to leak.
-Replacement with modern PVC during the renovation saves a messy job later (£700-£1,400).
+Replacement with modern PVC during the renovation saves a messy job later.
 Original lead supply pipes (common on pre-1970 properties) should be replaced for water quality reasons.
-The cost of doing both during the bathroom renovation is significantly less than as separate projects later because the walls are already open.
+Doing both during the bathroom renovation is far less disruptive than as separate projects later because the walls are already open.

-Three reasons.
+- Three reasons.
 First, single-trade coordination: plumbing, electrics, waterproofing, tiling, decoration, and Building Control handled by one team rather than four contractors.
 Second, full accreditation: NICEIC for electrical (BS 7671 Part 7-701 bathroom zoning), Gas Safe registered for boiler work, and Building Control sign-off included.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including any soil stack replacement or hot water upgrade discovered mid-project.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Dulwich Bathroom Fitting